Savory Crab Stuffed Mushrooms

 • If you need a low-carb option, either leave out the breadcrumbs or replace them with the same amount of almond flour.

 • This is a great recipe to make ahead of time.
-Prepare and then place the stuffed mushrooms on the jelly roll pan, cover with plastic wrap, and place in the fridge until you’re ready to bake them.
+Then, place the stuffed mushrooms on the jelly roll pan, cover them with plastic wrap, and place them in the fridge until you’re ready to bake them.

-• When you’re ready to cook them, take them out of the fridge when you preheat the oven and then dribble on the olive oil just before baking them.
+• When you’re ready to cook them, remove them from the fridge when you preheat the oven and then dribble on the olive oil just before baking them.

 Ingredients and substitutions